 Queen Mary 2 transatlantic cruise – throwback travel for the modern age.

-Twelve years ago, when I told friends I was taking a ship to Europe, a lot of eyebrows were raised and sideways glances prevailed.
+Thirteen years ago, when I told friends I was taking a ship to Europe, a lot of eyebrows were raised and sideways glances prevailed.
 Meanwhile, when it was time for them to cross the pond by airplane, all I ever heard were complaints.
 Jet lag, cramped seats, long delays, even longer lines at international customs and horrible, if any, food, were part of their conversation.
 A Queen Mary 2 transatlantic cruise wasn’t on their radar.

 In their minds, the advantage was that what took me no less than seven nights, they completed in eight or so hours.
 They arrived in Europe somewhat tired, a little stressed and a lot less ready to hit the ground running.
 But heck, they were there faster.
 Ooooh.